fstark/apple1loader/README.md

 You are trying to find the code, composed by numbers from 0 to 7.

 This is quite difficult, as the numbers can be repeated.
 You enter a potential solution, and you get a '+' for every number in the right position, and a '-' for every number in the wrong position.

+The game comes from [Volume 1, Number 8, Page 26 of "Dr Dobb's Journal of Computer Calisthenics & Orthodontia", September 1976](http://cini.classiccmp.org/pdf/DrDobbs/DrDobbs-1976-09-v1n8.pdf).
+Yes, this is how we distributed software before the internet...
+In the same issue of Dr Dpbb's, you'll find the source code of the 6502 Disassembler above, and, page 35, the original criticism of the 56-bits DES encryption algorithm by Hellman and Diffie themselves...

 *Author: Steve Wozniak (1976)*